Elegant-Queueing/employee-version/README.md

  - Open index.html in a browser
 ### Use the Web App
 #### Log In
- - For first time user, click "Sign Up"; fill in all fields with the correct format and click submit
+ - For first time users, click "Sign Up"; fill in all fields with the correct format and click submit
- - For returning user, log in with username and password
+ - For returning users, log in with username and password
 #### Employee Profile
  - Click "Profile" to see the employee's information
  - Click "Edit Profile" on profile page to update the employee's information